Sleep

 POSIX

-In order to sleep for less than a second, one might consider an ISO C binding interface to usleep(3), which pauses the process for a given interval measured in microseconds.
-The library fortran-unix includes the necessary Fortran interface binding.
-But we can instead just define an interface manually:
+In order to sleep for less than a second, one might consider an ISO C binding interface to the POSIX function usleep(3), which pauses the process for a given interval in microseconds.
+The library fortran-unix includes the necessary Fortran interface binding, but we can instead just add a module that contains the interface declaration:

 module posix